 What Is The Link Between Mind-Reading And Psychology?
 (Explained)

-Specifically, how does psychology specifically influence a performer’s ability to read minds (i.e. body language, verbal cues, etc.)?
+How does psychology specifically influence a performer’s ability to read minds (i.e. body language, verbal cues, etc.)?

-What is the relation between mind reading and psychology?
 Mind readers and Mentalists are using principles of psychology in their performances.
 They’re utilizing the art of reading body language, gestures, movements, and using all those small clues to determine what the person is thinking.

 Let’s dive in and take a close look…